schauss/glob_stab/README.md

 Documentation of glob_stab               {#mainpage}
 ==========================
 This is an implementation of the stability analysis algorithm presented in
-\cite Schauss2017.
+\cite Schauss2018 and \cite Schauss2017.
 The method is explained in the following section.

 Abstract from paper
 -------------------